hodgoong/firehopper/README.md

 After creating the account and the project, you can get the following information from 'Project Overview' section in the Firebase console.
 We need 'apiKey' and 'databaseURL' values.
 ![firehopper_firebase_setup](https://github.com/hodgoong/firehopper/blob/master/Examples/firehopper_example_firebaseSetup.PNG)

+#### Download Firehopper
+Download firehopper.gha in the 'Release' tab in this github repo to Grasshopper Library folder.

 ### Data
 #### Firehopper Key-Value Pair Generator
 ![firehopper_key-value pair generator](https://github.com/hodgoong/firehopper/blob/master/Resources/firehopper_icon_keyval.png)